hmontenegro/biostar-recipes/docs/howto.md

 ## Where to start ?

 The first recommended step is to create a project where you will be given full access.
-To do this, click the ```Create Project``` button found at the bottom of your projects list.
+To do this, click the ```Create Project``` button found at the top of your projects list.

 ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/create_project.png "Create Project")